zebinho20-belenus/ep3-bs-payment/README.md

 ```

 ## removing unpaid booking try's
-cancelling bookings is not allowed in our version - so we remove unpaid user online bookings automatically if they are not completed during the payment process - we remove that bookings after 3 hours (the standard lifetime of a paypal token) in the db with folowing sql
+cancelling bookings is not allowed in our version - so we remove unpaid user online bookings automatically if they are not completed during the payment process - we remove that bookings after 3 hours (the standard lifetime of a paypal token) in the db with following sql
 ```
 DROP EVENT remove_unpaid_bookings;
 SET GLOBAL event_scheduler = ON;
 CREATE EVENT remove_unpaid_bookings ON SCHEDULE EVERY 10 MINUTE STARTS '2019-11-14 00:00:00' ON COMPLETION PRESERVE DO delete from bs_bookings where `status` = 'single' and `status_billing` = 'pending' and created < (NOW() - INTERVAL 3 HOUR) and bid in (select bid from bs_bookings_meta where `key` = 'directpay' and `value` = 'true');
 ```
+if a user is actively cancelling the payment via paypal or the stripe checkout - the booking is automatically cancelled too

 ## stripe payment site
 can be changed via the twig templates of payumStripe